openshift/installer/docs/user/openstack/deploy_sriov_workers.md

         mode: 0644
 ```

-If you need to configure your deployment for real-time or low latency workloads, install the [performance addon operator](performance-addon-operator).
-If services on a node need to use the performance addon operator or DPDK, that node needs [additional configuration to support hugepages](huge-pages-perf-addon).
+If you need to configure your deployment for real-time or low latency workloads, install the [performance addon operator][performance-addon-operator].
+If services on a node need to use the performance addon operator or DPDK, that node needs [additional configuration to support hugepages][huge-pages-perf-addon].

 After your OpenShift control plane is running, you must install the SR-IOV Network Operator.
 To install the Operator, you will need access to an account on your OpenShift cluster that has `cluster-admin` privileges.
-After you log in to the account, [install the Operator](sriov-operator).
-Then, [configure your SR-IOV network device](configure-sriov-network-device).
+After you log in to the account, [install the Operator][sriov-operator].
+Then, [configure your SR-IOV network device][configure-sriov-network-device].

 ## Creating SR-IOV Networks for Worker Nodes